Community Asset Divestment Updates

 The divestment process follows a structured five step cycle:

-• Bring benefits to whole community.
+• Benefit the whole community.

 • Reduce depreciation, insurance premiums and other operational costs to improve and strengthen Council’s financial sustainability.